blekane/Devopseasylearning/Jenkins/Jenkins-installation/README.md

 exit
 ```

-### Install jenkins on AWS, CentOs and Ubuntu with the case statement
+### Install jenkins on AWS EC2, CentOs and Ubuntu with the case statement

 ```sh
 #!/bin/bash